-Parent PLUS Loan Consolidation: How It Works and Why the July 2026 Deadline Matters
+Parent PLUS Loan Consolidation: Act Before the June 30, 2026 Deadline

 Parent PLUS loan consolidation combines your federal Parent PLUS loans into a single Direct Consolidation Loan — a structural change that unlocks income-driven repayment (IDR).
 It does not lower your interest rate, transfer the loan to your child, or reduce what you owe.